 The entire raison d’être of the LS 600h is as a car to be driven in.
 As a passenger the LS 600h is hard to fault.
-It’s quite, comfortable and very stable.
+It’s quiet, comfortable and very stable.
 Despite being ‘Soft’ it doesn’t pitch and roll; it’s a very good place to be.

-From the ‘King’ seat behind the passenger it’s clear who is really important in this Lexus.
+From the ‘King’ seat behind the front passenger it’s clear who is really important in this Lexus.
 Everything is to hand, from controls to move the front passenger seat forward to heating, ventilating, massaging, sound, video…